willianathompson/configure-ad/README.md

 </p>
 <p>

 Users and groups were created and managed on the Windows Server 2022 VM using Active Directory Users and Computers.
-Group Policy Management was configured to set domain-wide policies, including password policies and account lockout policies, ensuring consistent security across the domain.
+Group Policy Management was set up to create domain-wide policies, like password rules and account lockout settings, to make sure security was the same across the entire domain.

-  This successful implementation resulted in a fully functional On-premises Active Directory deployment within Azure using Windows Server 2022 and Windows 10 (22H2), with domain management handled efficiently via PowerShell and Remote Desktop.
+This setup successfully created a working On-premises Active Directory in Azure using Windows Server 2022 and Windows 10 (22H2), with domain management done efficiently through PowerShell and Remote Desktop.

 </p>
 <br />